Poster courtesy of PosterGeist.com and Jim Richmond

 Jim Richmond (later songwriter for Shirley Lorene and Rush Hour), October 2003

-I played bass the same year (1969) that Frank Speaker played lead guitar with the band.
+I played bass the same year (1969) that Frank Spiecker played lead guitar with the band.
 There was a sax player also.
-Once, right before a gig in Portland, Frank Speaker slammed his left hand finger in the car door (bad).
+Once, right before a gig in Portland, Frank Spiecker slammed his left hand finger in the car door (bad).
 He drank some of the cough syrup the sax man had and things were fine after that!

 Keith Doug Skelton, April 2004

 Though I only met Keith once (he was before my time with the band), Frank had just left when I was asked to become the lead singer.
-My first gig with the Palace Meat Market was opening for the Greateful Dead..........in fact, it was my first non-coffeehouse performance ever.
-Wonderful terifying stuff!
+My first gig with the Palace Meat Market was opening for the Grateful Dead..........in fact, it was my first non-coffeehouse performance ever.
+Wonderful terrifying stuff!

 Jim Richmond, April 2004